reeink/mine-sweeper/README.md

 - if you use `Qt Creater`, you can clone this repository, open `CMakeLists.txt` and compile.

-- You can also use command line to compile this project
+- You can also use command line to compile this project, but make sure you have add Qt to Path.

   ```shell
   git clone https://github.com/sperjar/MineSweeper.git